mdcatapult/aurac-web-plugin/plugin-architecture-proposal.md

         // Returns a copy of the input based on uniqueness of the entityText. private getUniqueEntities(entities: Array<LeadminerEntity>): Array<LeadminerEntity>;

         // Gets the current page id, url, and contents, and processes it with the currently configured dictionary.
-This function must call `entityService.setDictionaryEntities`. processCurrentPage(): void;
+This function must call `entityService.setDictionaryEntities`. 'ner_service_process_current_page' processCurrentPage(): void;
         ```
 * `CSVService`: Service for all CSV logic.